Shubhamp1612/Autonomous_Delivery_Robot/README.md

 Hector slam contains ROS packages related to performing SLAM in unstructured environments.</br>

-1. Clone repository: https://github.com/tu-darmstadt-ros-pkg/hector_slam for installation and usage.
+1. Clone the following repository in /src folder of your catkin workspace:</br> https://github.com/tu-darmstadt-ros-pkg/hector_slam for installation and usage.

 2. In your catkin workspace run source /devel/setup.bash